DAOmasons/daomasons-docs/docs/Rules/decision-making.md

 ## Who Decides?

 - Core Members make [Core DAO](docs/Rules/core-dao) decisions through Moloch DAO [Proposals](docs/Rules/proposals)
-- Project Leads make [Project](docs/Rules/projects) decisions though a mix of soft consensus, voting within their Project DAO, or not voting at all.
+- Project Leads make [Project](docs/Rules/projects) decisions through a mix of soft consensus, voting within their Project DAO, or not voting at all.
   - In projects, whether or not a decision is made through soft consensus or voting is determined by the Project Lead.
   - Project leads can also choose to not vote on decisions altogether, even if there is a disagreement.
   - However, the team may motion to replace a project lead if necessary.